-With iPadOS 14, if you draw shapes with the Apple Pencil and pause at the end of the drawing, the perfect shape will snap into place.
+For iPads running iOS 14 or later, if you draw shapes with the Apple Pencil and pause at the end of the drawing, the perfect shape will snap into place.

 Draw a star, heart, circle, square or another shape and then hold the Pencil at the end of the shape until the perfect shape snaps into place.

 In the Notes app, use your Apple Pencil to start writing a handwritten note.
 You can switch between handwritten and typed notes within the same note.

 How to copy handwritten text